Asia's Vegas surprises with stunning colonial remnants and a unique cuisine

 Distance to city centre 4km to Cotai, 6km to Coloane

 Taxi A taxi will take 5-10 minutes depending on where you’re going, and cost around MOP $40-70; there’s a MOP $3 luggage surcharge.
 But taxis can be scarce – the shuttle bus is your best bet.

 Shuttle Free shuttle buses opens in new window depart every 15-20 minutes and serve all the major luxury hotels, the border gates and the Taipa Ferry Terminal.

 Bus A number of public bus routes opens in new window serve the airport.
 Fares are around MOP $6.Back to top

 When to go

-Mid-October to December is the best time to visit Macau as the weather is cool, dry and generally sunny.
+Mid-October to December, when the weather is cool, dry and generally sunny, is the best time to visit Macau.
 The rainy season runs from April to October, with precipitation hitting its peak in May and from July to September, which is the typhoon season.
 The average annual temperature is about 20°C, with the mercury climbing above 30°C in the summer but seldom dropping below 10°C in the winter.

-As with most parts of China, the Lunar New Year period in January or February sees Macau go into full-on party mode, with parades, festivities in the streets and colourful temple rituals.
-The Macau Arts Festival falls in May or June, the Macau International Dragon Boat Races in June, the Macau International Fireworks Display Contest in September or October and the Macau Grand Prix in November.Back to top
+As with most parts of China, the Lunar New Year period in January or February sees Macau go into full party mode with parades, street festivities and colourful temple rituals.
+Other big events include the Macau Arts Festival in May or June, the Macau International Dragon Boat Races in June, the Macau International Fireworks Display Contest in September or October and the Macau Grand Prix in November.Back to top

 Macau is well covered by buses opens in new window, with three companies – Transmac, TCM and Reolian – plying circuit-style routes of major attractions and hotels on the peninsula, Taipa, Coloane and Cotai.
 Buy a prepaid electronic MacauPass at any 7-Eleven store for use on all buses.